gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

 ## Introduction

 This repository is to show an example of using non-deep-learning machine learning on Gradient.
-It accompanies the blog entry (**TODO**: Link when live) "Gradient Boosted Trees and AutoML" on the [Paperspace blog](https://blog.paperspace.com).
+It accompanies the blog entry "Gradient Boosted Trees and AutoML" on the [Paperspace blog](https://blog.paperspace.com). (**TODO**: Link when live)

-Many enterprises and other ML users have problems best solved by machine learning methods other than deep learning.
+Many enterprises and other machine learning (ML) users have problems best solved by ML methods other than deep learning.
 This may be for reasons of interpretability, robustness to real-world data, regulatory requirements, available computing power or time, approved software, or available expertise.
 Gradient is able to support these approaches by enabling the use of such tools.

 The project consists of 3 parts that can be run independently: